Guides and Tools

 Honoring Asian American and Native Hawaiian / Pacific Islander Heritage Month

 Encompassing the diverse histories of people from the Asian continent and Pacific Islands of Melanesia, Micronesia, and Polynesia, AANHPI Heritage Month is a time to celebrate and honor AANHPI contributions to the United States.
-Starting as a 10-day heritage week in 1977 and moving to a monthlong celebration in 1990, the month of May was chosen to commemorate the immigration of the first Japanese citizens to the United States on May 7, 1843.
-It was also chosen to honor the anniversary of the completion of the transcontinental railroad on May 10, 1869.
-The 2025 AANHPI Heritage Month theme is “A Legacy of Leadership and Resilience.”
-Hosted by the Federal Asian Pacific American Council, this year’s theme honors honors the hard work of AANHPI leaders who established a foundation for future generations to thrive and adapt to change and adversity.
+Starting as a 10-day Asian-Pacific Heritage Week in 1977 and moving to a monthlong celebration in 1990, the month of May was chosen to commemorate the immigration of the first Japanese citizens to the United States on May 7, 1843.
+It was also chosen to honor the anniversary of the completion of the Transcontinental Railroad on May 10, 1869.
+The 2026 AANHPI Heritage Month theme is “Power in Unity: Strengthening Communities Together.”
+Hosted by the Federal Asian Pacific American Council, this year’s theme highlights the importance of leveraging the AANHPI community’s collective power, telling AANHPI stories, and being bridge builders in AANHPI communities.

 Sign in to view this resource